VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 *Nidhogg* will resume his auto-attacks so clear away from the main Tank.
 He will then cast **Drachenlance** on a random target, dodge it sideways.

 Next is the final **Darkdragon Dive** towers, regroups in pairs at each intercardinal.
 If a tower only need one player, the Tank/Healer will adjust to satisfy another tower condition.
 The DPS will then bait the three **Geirskogul** toward the outside while the Tanks will grab the two **Soul Tether**.
 Have one Tank in front of *Nidhogg* and the second under him while the group stay away from them.
+*A Warrior can use Holmgang here, since it will be back just in time for the next tank buster in the next Phase*

 *Nidhogg* will cast a final **Drachenlance** before his enrage, **Revenge of the Horde**.